 Over the medium term, the entity will focus on fighting poaching, particularly rhino poaching in the Kruger National Park and abalone poaching in the Western Cape; acquiring 30 752 hectares of land as part of its land inclusion plan; developing and upgrading infrastructure within national parks; and managing more than four million hectares of terrestrial and 369 657 hectares of marine protected biodiversity through a system of 21 national parks and 10 marine protected areas.

-In carrying out these activities, expenditure is expected to increase at an average annual rate of 8.1%, from R2.8 billion in 2022/23 to R3.5 billion in 2025/26.
+In carrying out these activities, expenditure is expected to increase at an average annual amount from R1.1 billion in 2023/24 to R4.6 billion in 2025/26.
 The entity expects to generate 63.6% (R5.9 billion) of its revenue over the period ahead through visitor fees and the remainder through transfers from the department.